Katrin-Moon/Manual-website-testing/README.md

 # Manual-website-testing "Pet house"
-Creating  positive and negative test cases, check-lists and bug reports.
+Creating  positive and negative test cases, check-lists and bug reports accoding to requirements Create Postman collection and run it.